buildingSMART/BCF-API/README.md

 [viewpoint_POST.json](Schemas_draft-03/Collaboration/Viewpoint/viewpoint_POST.json)

 Add a new viewpoint.
 Viewpoints are immutable, meaning that they should never change.
 Requirements for different visualizations should be handled by creating new viewpoint elements.
+This operation is only possible when the server returns the `createViewpoint` flag in the Topic authorization, see section [4.2.8](#428-determining-allowed-topic-modifications)

 **Parameters**